bagder/daniel.haxx.se/about.md

 sharing, positioning you as a leading and respected figure in the European open source community.

+Before the subsequent award ceremony in 2026, I was given the medal version of the award.
+At the 2025 ceremony we got a larger plaque.It took a while after the formation of the academy until the medal design was completed and they were produced.

 ## Developer of the year

 In September of 2025 I was awarded *Developer of the year* in Sweden at a prize gala in Stockholm.
-Their motivation (transleted from Swedish):
+Their motivation (translated from Swedish):

 This year’s winner is a developer with a lifelong passion for technology and problem solving.
-His interest was awaken already in the 1980s with a commodore64 and has since grown into a career characterized by curiosity and drive.
+His interest was awakened already in the 1980s with a Commodore 64 and has since grown into a career characterized by curiosity and drive.
 After starting his professional life at IBM, the developer has contributed to the open source world for a long time – both as a coder and as an ambassador for open collaboration.
 For this year’s winner, development is